 All UEA staff are required to complete data protection training to ensure they are aware of the need to secure the personal data they use at work, including paper documents.
 The University’s Information Security Policy and Conditions of Computer Use set out how digitally-held information must be used and secured.
 Additionally, where we rely on an external organisation to handle UEA personal data on our behalf, we need to have a written agreement in place that sets out how data will be kept secure.
 We will tell you if your information is being shared with a third party in this way.

 Occasionally, these service providers are based, or store their information, outside of the UK.
-If we transfer or store information outside the European Economic Area the University must ensure additional steps are taken to protect your information.
-In these cases we will either: ensure our contract with the organisation includes specific clauses approved by the EU; ensure that the transfer is to a country deemed to provide an adequate level of protection for your data; ensure a lawful derogation applies; or, where the data will be held in the US, ensure the company is Privacy Shield certified.
+If we transfer or store information outside the UK the University must ensure additional steps are taken to protect your information.
+In these cases we will either: ensure our contract with the organisation includes specific clauses approved by the EU / UK government; ensure that the transfer is to a country deemed to provide an adequate level of protection for your data; ensure a lawful derogation applies.

 We will keep your personal data only as long as is necessary for the purpose(s) for which it was collected.
 If we need to keep information for a specific period we will let you know, but most of the retention periods for each purpose are set out in the University’s Records Retention Schedules.